Konamti/ProductsCard/README.md

 ### What I learned

 I learn to apply grid in media query.
-I also learnt how to better name my html tags with appropriate class names and IDs.
+I also learnt how to better name my html tags with appropriate class names and IDs of my elements.

 ```css
 .product-card {